Pagan & Magickal Terms and Definitions

 Empower: to infuse an object with energy, sometimes used interchangeably with "charge," though empowering is thought by some to not require a specific intention.

-Energy: general term for power that exists within all natural objects and beings; can be broken down into microscopic scales.
-What is used and manipulated in magick and spellwork.
+Energy: general term for power that exists within all natural objects and beings; can be broken down into microscopic scales with further research ongoing within quantum physics and related sciences.
+What is used and manipulated in magick and spellwork; also referred to as mana, chi, ki, and vibration.

 Evocation or Evoke: act of calling upon spirits; used in ritual to invite entities, elementals, deities, etc. into the ritual space.
 Often confused with the term "invocation" or "invoke."